 Choose the Right Tools

 Many culinary experts agree that it is best to use a super hot heavy-bottomed pan — to get it there, let it sit over medium-high heat for several minutes before you start cooking.”
 A black steel pan or cast iron is also perfect.
-And while a stainless steel skillet can also work just fine, your skin will never get quite as crispy.
+A stainless steel skillet also works.

 Choosing Your Oil

 Oils each have their own characteristics — some have stronger flavors and higher or lower smoking points.
 Generally speaking, if you want your oil to cook your fish and result in a crispy skin without infusing your fish with too much additional flavor, than a neutral oil with a high smoke point such as canola, vegetable or grapeseed oil might be best.

 Peanut oil also has a very high smoke point, but your dish will ultimately have some nutty flavor, making it a great choice for Thai, Vietnamese or Japanese-inspired flavor profiles.
 And for all the olive oil fiends out there, you can also use it to pan-fry your cod, but make sure you choose light or refined olive oil, not extra virgin.